enkidevs/curriculum/Android/Fundamentals/drawables/create-bitmap-drawables.md

 **Steps**

-Step 1: Upload an image inside the drawable folder.
+1. Upload an image inside the drawable folder.

-Step 2: Access the XML Layout file.
+2. Access the XML Layout file.
 Below is the following code:

 **XML Layout File**